 - 22.1.
 The Academic Appeal Review Panel is an independent body convened to consider the student's Appeal Review request, where the Academic Chair decides it is appropriate to do so. - 22.2.
-An Academic Appeal Review Panel is empowered to alter the academic body's decision and, in such cases, will direct the appropriate academic body to amend its decision.
+An Academic Appeal Review Panel is empowered to alter the academic body's decision and, in such cases, will direct the appropriate academic body to amend its decision. - 22.3.

-- 22.3.
 The membership of an Academic Appeal Review Panel comprises three members from a pool of trained panel members as follows: - 5.1.1.
-Divisional Director of Education and (UG) Student Experience (or nominee) or a Divisional Director of Graduate Studies and (PG) Student Experience (or nominee) from a Division which does not have responsibility for the student's course of study, who would normally act as the Chair: - 5.1.2. a member of academic staff outside of the student's School) and may be either from within the student's Division or from another Division; - 5.1.3. a sabbatical officer or a student member nominated by the Students' Union; - 5.1.4. the Appeals Case Manager is in attendance as Secretary to the Panel. - 22.4.
+Divisional Director of Education and (UG) Student Experience (or nominee) or a Divisional Director of Graduate Studies and (PG) Student Experience (or nominee) from a Division which does not have responsibility for the student's course of study, who would normally act as the Chair; - 5.1.2. a member of academic staff outside of the student's School - 5.1.3. a sabbatical officer or a student member nominated by the Students' Union; - 5.1.4. the Appeals Conduct and Complaints Officer/Adviser is in attendance as Secretary to the Panel.

+- 22.4.
 Members of an Academic Appeal Review Panel will have no current academic or personal connection with the student (or students) considered by the Panel. - 22.5.
 The Panel hearing will normally be held within 14 calendar days of the student being informed that a Panel will be convened. - 22.6.
-The Quality Assurance and Compliance Office arrange Academic Appeal Review Panels.
+The Appeals, Conduct and Complaints Office arrange Academic Appeal Review Panels.